Version # 6: Adjustment to Council makeup - February 8, 2023

 6.1.2 Two elected member positions (non-Chair and non-Infoway) will come open for nomination every January.
+One position will be for a public sector representative and one position will be for a private sector representative.
 This is done to ensure knowledge transfer of voting processes and history, as well as to provide continuity in terms of community issues and impacts over time.

 6.1.3 At the close of the nomination, a voting period of not less than 2 weeks shall open.

 6.1.4 The results of the election will be posted no later than 3 business days after the close of the election period.

 6.2 Council members shall meet the following qualifications:

 6.2.1 Shall be a registered member of HL7 Canada (fee paid and in good standing).